mikeydgithub/Social-Network-API/README.md

   ## Installation

   * First make sure you have MongoDB installed.
-You can get it from there website.
+You can get it from their website.

   https://www.mongodb.com/try/download/community